taamfp/Python_Dashboard_for_Energy_Price_Forecasting/README.md

-# Python_Dashboard_for_Electricity_Price_Forecasting

-## Dashboard Application with ML model deployment for electricity price prediction.
+# Dashboard Application with ML model deployment for electricity price prediction.

 This project was done as a sequel of an initial submission for electricity price forecasting using [Kaggle](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather) datasets.